The MiddCard is your official form of identification at Middlebury College.

 - Faculty and Staff should notify Facilities.

-- Students should notify their Commons.
+- Students should notify Residential Life.

 - After hours, notify Public Safety if it cannot wait until the next business day.

 Student access is not authorized at that location.
 There are some areas on campus where students have limited or no access and this can vary based upon days, hours, or even minutes.
 There may also be certain students authorized to enter access controlled areas while others are not.
-Some examples would be WRMC DJ’s and proctor or “The Campus” editors and Hepburn Basement.

 More about lockout services.